nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-Common Cents is your convenient at-hand expense-tracking tool, meant for anyone who runs a small-scale business.
+Common Cents is your convenient at-hand **expense-tracking tool**, meant for **anyone who runs a small-scale business**.
 With just a few commands, Common Cents will keep track, categorise and calculate your income and expenditure for you!
+You can even keep our expenses in multiple, separate accounts for seamless organisation.
+Amalgamating the features of a Command Line Interface (CLI) with a Graphical User Interface (GUI), Common Cents is meant to be functional, intuitive and faster than most traditional GUI expense-trackers out there!

+This User Guide will show you how to navigate the User Interface (UI), give you step-by-step instructions on using commands, tips and tricks on how to maximise your experience with Common Cents and clarify most doubts that users may have.

 * Table of Contents
 {:toc}
 --------------------------------------------------------------------------------------------------------------------
 [comment]: <> (Copy the blocks below and edit your message)
 # How to identify notations